TheThingsIndustries/lorawan-stack-docs/doc/content/guides/cloud-hosted/tti-join-server/_index.md

 ## Command-line Interface

-You can configure the command-line interface (CLI) to use The Things Industries Join Server with a Cloud Hosted regional cluster for all services, or use only The Things Industries Join Server.
-The latter
+You can configure the command-line interface (CLI) to use The Things Industries Join Server with a Cloud Hosted cluster.

+Alternatively, you can also configure the CLI to use The Things Industries Join Server only.
+This is useful when working with a third-party LoRaWAN network.

 See the [CLI Getting Started Guide]({{< ref "/guides/getting-started/cli" >}}) to learn how to get started with the CLI and working with configuration files.

 ### CLI Configuration With Cloud Hosted Regional Cluster

-If you want to use The Things Industries Join Server with a Cloud Hosted regional cluster, you use this configuration file for the CLI:
+If you want to use The Things Industries Join Server with a Cloud Hosted cluster, you use this configuration file for the CLI:

 <pre>
 oauth-server-address: 'https://<span data-content="tenant-id"></span>.eu1.cloud.thethings.industries/oauth'